Guoyunf/Open-Sesame/README.md

 looking back at previous non‑zero measurements.
 During the pull, a background thread continuously logs the joint effort to ``joint3_effort_attempt<i>.txt`` so that the entire trajectory can be inspected later.
 After a successful pull, the mobile base drives backward briefly to swing the door open.
+This base retreat is part of the normal opening operation and is skipped when a pull fails.
 If an error is detected during the pull phase, the state machine automatically retries the entire sequence up to three times before giving up.
-On each failed attempt, the gripper first retreats about 20 cm along the +Y axis before re-approaching the handle.
+On each failed attempt, the gripper first retreats about 20 cm along the +Y axis before re-approaching the handle while the base remains stationary.

 A high-level helper `open_door` combines this state machine with camera-based handle detection and coordinate transformation.
 The handle location can be